Dismiss Modal

 • X-rays may be done to check for injuries.

 • Infection can occur from a human bite.
 Antibiotics may be given to help prevent this.
-If the wound is already severely infected, you may be admitted to the hospital.
-There you'll get antibiotics through a vein in your arm.
+If the wound is already severely infected, you may be admitted to the hospital or be referred to a home health care agency.
+In either setting, you'll get antibiotics through a vein in your arm.
+I.V. antibiotics will provide the most aggressive treatment for the infection.

 • For severe tissue or joint damage, especially of the hand, you may be referred to a plastic or orthopedic surgeon.